vic999/rtd_model/README.md

 ## Important caveat about "verifying the results"

-You confirmed the **raw experimental tracer time series are not available**.
 The published R² values (Table 3) compare the model to those measurements, so they cannot be recomputed here.
 What this code does instead is a **forward simulation** with the paper's calibrated parameters, reproducing the *model*